Current Nebraska Wildfire Activity/Risk Maps:

-Wildfire is a naturally occurring phenomenon with some experts describing it as Mother Nature’s method of housekeeping, i.e., a way to dispose of dead brush, branches, limbs and logs.
+About wildfires: Wildfires are naturally occurring phenomenon with some experts describing it as nature’s method of housekeeping, i.e., a way to dispose of dead brush, branches, limbs and logs.
 Wildfires occur around the globe, but certain ingredients such as fuel (vegetation) type, humidity, weather trends and topography make some geographic areas more fire-prone than others.
+People can also spark fires unintentionally through their activities.
+It is important to use caution, stay alert to weather conditions, and prepare for emergency notices during red flag watches and red flag warnings.

 Use the categories below to find resources related to wildfire.